insogin/AppChatServer/README.md

 ## Outline of the code
 The main function is in the `ServerWindow.java`, the server will be available when
-a port number is entered and click the button, and the execution jumps to `ChatServer.java`.
+a port number is entered and click the button, and the execution jumps to `ChatServer.java`
 Once the server startup, it creates a server socket bound to the specified port, which
 waits for requests come from the network.
 These two files form the main logic of the
 program, the other java files could be seen as auxiliaries of them.